 (A9-3)

 The same results can be obtained with classic algebra, without the use of matrix computations, but it is much faster this way.
 This is also the same results as equation 8 in Balloux's paper.
-It is worth mentioning here that equation A9-3 can also theoretically give access to the census size of individuals in the population (N) or, more precisely, to the exact number of reproducing adults, that some may call the effective number of breeders:
+It is worth mentioning here that equation A10-3 can also theoretically give access to the census size of individuals in the population (N) or, more precisely, to the exact number of adult parents of the individuals in the poulation, that some may call the effective number of breeders:

 N=-1+FIS2FIS